jasoneppink/handheld-digital-photo-frame/README.md

    * [Google Drive](https://play.google.com/store/apps/details?id=com.google.android.apps.docs&hl=en_US&gl=US) (Optional.
 Allows you to organize photos directly from the device.)
 4. Launch Fotoo
    1. Select Google Drive and link your `xxxx.family.photo.frame@gmail.com` account.
 Select My Files and check the box next to Digital Photo Frame.
 Select Complete.
-   2. Turn on Launch On Boot, and enable "draw system overlay" permission for Fotoo when requested
+   2. Open Settings, turn on Launch On Boot, and enable "draw system overlay" permission for Fotoo when requested
-   3. My preferred settings:
+   3. Other recommended settings:
       * Display Effect: Scale to Fit Center
       * Transition Effect: Cross Fade
-      * Order: Random (preference given to recent photos)
+      * Photo Order: Random (preference given to recent photos)

 ## Kioskify the Tablet
 1. Go to Settings > Apps & Notifications > See All 19 Apps.
 Select each of the following apps and press Disable.
 (You may have to select Force Stop first.)